abich1/covid-rates-and-cases/README.md

 # Primary Functions

-* For Map 1, we are intializing a choropleth map showing the rates of COVID-19 in counties per 1000 residents in the United States.
+* For Map 1, we are intializing a choropleth map showing the rates of COVID-19 in counties per 1000 residents in the United States using 2018 population data to calculate the case rates.
 When interacting with the map by hovering over a county, the county name and rates of COVID-19 per 1000 residents for that county appear in the upper lefthand corner.

 * For Map 2, we are intializing a proportional symbols map showing the number of cases in counties in the United States.
-Counties are shown with a different colored dot depending on the number of cases by thousands.
+Counties are shown with a different colored and sized dot depending on the number of cases by thousands.
 When clicking on a proportional symbol, the county name and more precise case count will be shown in a pop-up.

 The general code flow: